-The nature of the Practical Nursing Program at Tennessee College of Applied Technology - Oneida/Huntsville is such that it necessary for every student to attend regularly in order to be successful.
+The Practical Nursing Program at Tennessee College of Applied Technology - Oneida/Huntsville is such that every student must attend regularly to be successful.
 Excessive absences may have an adverse effect on student progress.
-Students are expected to call and/or email their instructor and report their absences on the day it occurs. (preferably the morning of the absence.)
+Students are expected to call and/or email their instructor and report their absences on the day it occurs (preferably the morning of the absence.)
 Failure to report an absence by the end of the third consecutive day of absence will result in termination from class.
 Students can be officially dropped from the program for excessive absenteeism - (42 hours or more per trimester.)
-Students must attend 91% of class time allotted per trimester to maintain eligibility for financial aid.
-After being tardy five (5) times, an instructor will counsel a student; and a warning statement will be signed.
+Students must attend 91% of class time allotted per trimester.
+After being tardy five (5) times, an instructor will counsel a student, and a warning statement will be signed.
 At six (6) tardies, a student will be sent to the designated authority for counseling and possible disciplinary action.
-Seven (7) tardies during any one trimester warrants a visit to the President of the school, and may result in suspension.
+Seven (7) tardies during any one trimester warrants a visit to the President of the school and may result in suspension.
 (Refer to the school handbook for the official policy.)